nuzcraft/unga-dungeon/shader_notes/normal_based_edge_detection_w_sobel.md

 vec2 offset = 0.5 / VIEWPORT_SIZE;
 ```

-- this effectively upscales your depth texture when looking at neighboring pixels
+- this effectively upscales your normal texture when looking at neighboring pixels
   - I have been told this has a large impact on performance, so be wary